Principality Building Society Conveyancing Panel Information

 The information on this page is designed to keep solicitors and licensed conveyancers abreast of latest requirements changes by Principality Building Society and to assist in remaining on the Principality Building Society Solicitors Panel.

-Principality Building Society Conveyancing Panel: Recently Asked Questions
+Principality Building Society Solicitor Panel: Recently Asked Questions

 Read More

-Lockton’s PII renewal form enquires if my practice had been excluded from any lender panels in the last 12 months.
-I just discovered that the practice is no longer on the Principality Building Society solicitor panel?
-Will that effect my PII cover?
+St Giles’ PI Insurance renewal form enquires if my firm had been removed off any bank panels in the last 12 months.
+I recently became aware that the firm is no longer on the Principality Building Society solicitor panel?
+Is this likely to effect my insurance?

-The best placed professionals to answer this question are your insurance brokers.
+Your insurance brokers are your best port of call to address this question.
 The chances are that on the basis that you have not been removed for fraud or negligence reasons that there will be little or no impact.
 The main reason why a firm would be removed off of a lender panel is due to low volume of conveyancing cases although there may be a number of criteria for Principality Building Society solicitor panel membership.
 Please remember that it is always important that you complete your insurance forms accurately.

-My firm is listed on the Principality Building Society conveyancing panel and scheduled to complete a purchase within the next week.
-My papers do not include a Mortgage Deed for the client to execute.
-Who do I contact at Principality Building Society to request substitute deeds?
+My firm is listed on the Principality Building Society conveyancing panel and all set to complete a purchase shortly.
+I can not locate a Mortgage Deed for the client to execute.
+Who do I contact at Principality Building Society to obtain duplicate documents?

-You would be advised to get in touch with Principality Building Society to obtain standard documents.
-The The Council of Mortgage Lenders Handbook includes an express section for lenders to set out who to contact to obtain standard documents.
+You need to get in touch with Principality Building Society to obtain standard documents.
+The The Council of Mortgage Lenders Handbook contains an individual question for banks to establish who to contact to obtain standard documents.
 Principality Building Society in their Part 2’s state:

-It helps to quote your Principality Building Society conveyancing panel number.
+Please remember to disclose your Principality Building Society conveyancing panel number.

 Find a Lawyer on the Principality Building Society Solicitors Panel